YunoHost/doc/groups_and_permissions.md

 ```

 You don't need to take care of removing permissions or backing up/restoring them as it is handled by the core of YunoHost.

+### Migrating away from the legacy permission management

+When migrating/fixing an app still using the legacy permission system, it should be understood that the accesses are now to be managed by features from the core, outside the application scripts!

+Application scripts are only expected to:
+- if relevant, during the install script, initialize the main permission of the app as public (`visitors`) or private (`all_users`) or only accessible to specific groups/users ;
+- if relevant, create and initialize any other specific permission (e.g. to some admin interface) in the install script (and *maybe* in some migration happening in the upgrade script).

+Applications scripts should absolutely **NOT** mess up with any already-existing app accesses (including `unprotected`/`skipped_uris` settings) during any other case, as *it would reset any admin-defined access rule*!

+When migrating away from the legacy permission, you should:
+- remove any management of `$is_public`-like or `$admin_user`-like setting, except for any manifest question meant to either *initialize* the app as public/private or specific permissions ;
+- remove any management of `skipped_`, `unprotected_` and `protected_uris` (and `_regex`) settings that are now considered obsolete and deprecated.
+(N.B.: you should **explicitly delete them in the upgrade script**).
+Instead, you should now rely on the new `ynh_permission_*` helpers instead.
+If you do feel like you still need to use them, please contact the core team to provide your feedback and we'll figure out something ;
+- remove any call to `yunohost app addaccess` and similar actions that are now obsolete and deprecated.